Track & Road Cyclist -

 World Championships Bronze Team Pursuit 2021

 DOB: 15th August 1997

-Megan is the youngest of four siblings; brother Joe and sisters, Harri and Elinor (Olympic and World champion cyclist) three years her senior.
+Megan is the youngest of four siblings; including Elinor (Olympic and World champion cyclist) three years her senior.
 She was first attracted to the sport after seeing cyclists from her local club, Maindy Flyers, finish track sessions as her and sister Elinor were leaving swimming practice.
 This mild interest in cycling quickly blossomed and the Barker sisters’ potential was soon spotted by the Newport coaches.

-Megan is now part of the British Cycling Senior squad and currently trains with the rest of Team GB at the National Cycling Centre in Manchester.
-She has transitioned seamlessly to the senior squad after being a part of the British Cycling Academy until last summer and had success in her first individual Track World Cup appearance in Paris coming away with a silver medal in the scratch race.
+Megan is now part of the British Cycling Senior squad and currently trains with the rest of Team GB.
+She has transitioned seamlessly to the senior squad after being a part of the British Cycling Academy and had success in her first individual Track World Cup appearance in Paris coming away with a silver medal in the scratch race.

-Megan represented Wales at the 2018 Gold Coast Commonwealth Games and came a respectable 5th and 11th in the team pursuit & scratch race respectively on the track and played no small part in bringing team mate Dani Rowe home for a bronze medal in the road race.
+Megan represented Wales at the 2018 Gold Coast Commonwealth Games coming 5th and 11th in the Team Pursuit & Scratch Race respectively on the track and played no small part in bringing team mate Dani Rowe home for a bronze medal in the Road Race.

-In 2019, she secured her best result to date by taking gold in the women's madison at the European Games in Minsk in July 2019.
-She also won a silver in the team pursuit at the same Championships.
+In 2019, she secured gold in the women's Madison at the European Games in Minsk in July 2019.
+She also won a silver in the Team Pursuit at the same championships.

 Megan's dream is to ride the team pursuit with sister Elinor at an Olympics and win an Olympic medal.